Affordable Housing Resources

 Email: housing@centreofhope.ca

-The Cornerstone provides 30 affordable apartments with on-site programs and employment for at-risk youth aged 16-25 years old.
-The Cornerstone provides a safe environment for at-risk youth, while encouraging them to explore options and supporting them to make positive choices.
+• The Youth Shelter 30 affordable apartments with on-site programs and employment for at-risk youth aged 16-24 years old.
+The Youth Shelter provides a safe environment for at-risk youth, while encouraging them to explore options and supporting them to make positive choices.
 Their team is committed to working towards the elimination of youth homelessness.

 Programming encompasses supportive housing, education, employment, family connections and interventions to address health concerns and/or addictions.
-The Cornerstone bridges the gap between youth and needed services in the community, by providing comprehensive resources, harm reduction, and serving as a connecting point for community partnerships.
+The Youth Shelter bridges the gap between youth and needed services in the community, by providing comprehensive resources, harm reduction, and serving as a connecting point for community partnerships.

 A family or individuals applying for home ownership through this organization must meet certain criteria.